joferomo/school-projects/README.md

 # school-projects
 Some school projects I've done.
-I'm currently revising them.

 # Project 1
 This project involves the multiplication of all values in a line in matrix A by the sum of all the values in a column in matrix B.